asvspb/warandpeace/doc/PY311_MIGRATION_PLAN.md

 - Target minimums known to support 3.11:
   - `tenacity>=8.2`, `APScheduler>=3.10`, `click>=8.1`, `sqlalchemy>=2.0` (if/when moving to SQLA 2.x API), `prometheus-client>=0.16`, `requests>=2.31`.
 - Actions:
-  - [ ] Create a branch; bump non-breaking versions with changelog notes.
   - [ ] Run `pip-compile` (optional) or freeze to ensure reproducibility.

 #### 6) Testing Strategy